askanexpert/slack-bot/README.md

 # AskAnExpert Slack Bot
 This is a Slack bot for AskAnExpert Project (Part of Core Platform) It enables real time chat with industry leading experts empowered by Slack.
 This bot involves wallet address queries, token transactions and user creation and uses the [BotKit](https://github.com/howdyai/botkit) framework.
-If following [this](https://api.slack.com/tutorials/easy-peasy-bots) tutorial, make sure you read the Tutorial section of Notes
+If following [Easy Peasy Tutorial](https://api.slack.com/tutorials/easy-peasy-bots) tutorial, make sure you read the Tutorial section of Notes

 # Running Instructions
 Start localtunnel using the following commands